teh-cmc/go-internals/chapter2_interfaces/README.md

 ### Interface holding a scalar type

-Earlier in this chapter ([#Anatomy of an Interface](#overview-of-the-datastructures)), we've mentionned that even storing a simple scalar type such as an integer into an interface will result in a heap allocation.
+Earlier in this chapter ([#Anatomy of an Interface](#overview-of-the-datastructures)), we've mentioned that even storing a simple scalar type such as an integer into an interface will result in a heap allocation.
 It's time we see why, and how.

 Consider these two benchmarks ([eface_scalar_test.go](./eface_scalar_test.go)):